dmyTRUEk/argtextobj/README.md

-# argtextobj.vim
+# Argument Text Object

-This is an improved fork of http://www.vim.org/scripts/script.php?script_id=2699

-## Changes in this version
-- consider any parenthesis pair from `matchpairs`
-- support multi-line argument lists

-## Overview
+Arguments is also text-objects now!

 This plugin provides a text-object `a`(argument).
-You can d(elete), c(hange), v(select)... an argument or inner argument in familiar ways, such as `daa`(delete-an-argument) `cia`(change-inner-argument) `via`(select-inner-argument).
+You can `d`(delete), `c`(change), `v`(visual select) an argument or inner argument in familiar ways, such as `daa`(delete-an-argument) `cia`(change-inner-argument) `via`(select-inner-argument).
 What this plugin does is more than simply typing `F,dt,` because it recognizes the inclusion relationship of parentheses.

-There is an option to decide whether the motion should go out to toplevel function or not in nested function application.
+This is an improved fork of [xeruf/argtextobj.vim](https://github.com/xeruf/argtextobj.vim), which is improved fork of [inkarkat/argtextobj.vim](https://github.com/inkarkat/argtextobj.vim), which is improved fork of [vim-scripts/argtextobj.vim](https://github.com/vim-scripts/argtextobj.vim), which is code from [vim.org script_id=2699](https://www.vim.org/scripts/script.php?script_id=2699)

 ## Examples
 ```